cisagov/manage.get.gov/docs/developer/user-permissions.md

 file for user permission changes.
 To update analyst permissions do the following:
 1. Make desired changes to analyst group permissions in user_group.py.
-2. Follow the steps in 0037_create_groups_v01.py to create a duplicate migration for the updated user group permissions.
+2. Follow the steps in the migration file0037_create_groups_v01.py to create a duplicate migration for the updated user group permissions.
 3. To migrate locally, run docker-compose up.
 To migrate on a sandbox, push the new migration onto your sandbox before migrating.